As an executive, you work hard to put the pieces in place to achieve your goals.

 The next inbound marketing platform to consider is a full marketing automation platform like HubSpot.
 There are other marketing automation platforms on the market, but we think HubSpot is the best.

 There is an ongoing cost for this platform, but it takes that long list of tools needed above and integrates them into one tool set.
 Because they are all in one suite, the data available for optimizing your efforts is much better.
 They also tend to work much better and have built-in optimization tools.

 If you go with this route (and honestly, you really should), you will need someone that knows the platform in and out.

 Content is the foundation of inbound marketing.

-Without someone to fill the role of writer, you have NO chance for success with inbound marketing.
+Without someone to fill the role of writer, you have NO chance for successful inbound marketing.
 The writing and editing role can be the same person if you have a good writer, or it can be a couple people.

 It's really important that the writing role be filled by someone with an understanding of inbound marketing.
 Writing promotional copy for pamphlets and sales sheets is much different from writing educational content that resonates with your buyer personas and gets them to convert into leads.
 Your writer needs to understand conversion paths and how to write content that drives leads.

 The graphic design role will be designing eBooks, calls to action, images for blogs, infographics, social media branding, and just about anything you publish online.
 This is often part of a hybrid role.
 For example, you may have a writer that is also very good at graphic design and can therefore wear both hats.

 The graphic design role will need proficiency with online tools like Canva, as well as the Adobe suite.